Technology during World War I: Air warfare

+Recognised for their value as observation platforms, balloons were important targets for enemy aircraft.
+To defend them against air attack, they were heavily protected by anti-aircraft guns and patrolled by friendly aircraft; to attack them, unusual weapons such as air-to-air rockets were tried.
+Thus, the reconnaissance value of blimps and balloons contributed to the development of air-to-air combat between all types of aircraft, and to the trench stalemate, because it was impossible to move large numbers of troops undetected.
+The Germans conducted air raids on England during 1915 and 1916 with airships, hoping to damage British morale and cause aircraft to be diverted from the front lines, and indeed the resulting panic led to the diversion of several squadrons of fighters from France.

 While early air spotters were unarmed, they soon began firing at each other with handheld weapons.
 An arms race commenced, quickly leading to increasingly agile planes equipped with machine guns.
 A key innovation was the interrupter gear, a Dutch invention that allowed a machine gun to be mounted behind the propeller so the pilot could fire directly ahead, along the plane's flight path.

-As the stalemate developed on the ground, with both sides unable to advance even a few miles without a major battle and thousands of casualties, planes became greatly valued for their role gathering intelligence on enemy positions.
-They also bombed enemy supplies behind the trench lines, in the manner of later attack aircraft.
-Large planes with a pilot and an observer were used to reconnoiter enemy positions and bomb their supply bases.
-These large and slow planes made easy targets for enemy fighter planes, who in turn were met by fighter escorts and spectacular aerial dogfights.

 German strategic bombing during World War I struck Warsaw, Paris, London and other cities.
 Germany led the world in Zeppelins, and used these airships to make occasional bombing raids on military targets, London and other British cities, without great effect.
 Later in the war, Germany introduced long range strategic bombers.
 Damage was again minor but they forced the British air forces to maintain squadrons of fighters in England to defend against air attack, depriving the British Expeditionary Force of planes, equipment, and personnel badly needed on the Western front.

-The Allies made much smaller efforts in bombing the Central Powers.